jurczewski/private-pdf-converter/README.md

 ### Supported file extensions

-Type `ext` argument to list all of valid image extensions.
+Type `ext` argument to list all of valid image extensions:

 - .jpg
 - .jpeg